ProjectOpenAccess/ProjectOpenAccess.github.io/readme.md

 ### 2.2 The data

-Every year, MiUR (Italian Ministry of Education, University and Research) makes available the open datasets containing the results of school self-evaluations.
+Every year, MIUR (Italian Ministry of Education, University and Research) makes available the open datasets containing the results of school self-evaluations.
 Specifically, the datasets feature assigned grades and textual explanations for the grades.

-MiUR also publishes irregular updates on school safety certificates as open data.
+MIUR also publishes irregular updates on school safety certificates as open data.

 SEBuCCI aligns school self-evaluations with school safety certificates to find out if there is a trend (i.e. highest grades when certificates are in accordance with applicable law).